davideger/blog/microbenchmarks/heartbreak.md

       ['stars', 'review_age_weeks']).groupby('stars').head(depth).sort(['stars', 'review_age_weeks'])
 ```

-After that, we'll use identical code for calcluating each listing's aspect ranks (we'll
+After that, we use identical code for calculating each listing's aspect ranks (we'll
 go into that later).
 We benchmark this code on 25,000 dataframes whose review counts
-follow a Zipfian distribution:  a few popular restaurants with thousands of reviews,
+follow a Zipfian distribution: a few popular restaurants have thousands of reviews,
-most restaurants only have one or two reviews.
+most listings only have one or two.
 And we confirm that Polars is a real
-winner over Pandas, at least running on a free 2-core Google colab instance:
+winner over Pandas running on a free 2-core [Google colab](https://colab.research.google.com/) instance:

 ```
 Pandas finding representative reviews for 25000 synthetic listings + no post processing